apache/usergrid/stack/corepersistence/perftest/Readme.md

 The framework simply executes a number of calls which you specify using a Perftest implementation class.
-This class specifies all the parameters as methods and is construct by the framework using a TestModule (a guice module) which you also provide.
+This class specifies all the parameters as methods and is construct by the framework using a TestModule (a guice userModule) which you also provide.

 The framework simply loads your TestModule and uses its Guice Injector to